CLIENT EDUCATION PACKAGE

-The problems with yeast occur when our pets’ natural body chemistry is disrupted.
+The problems with yeast occur when our pets’ natural body chemistry is disrupted and is out of balance.
 This can occur when small things happen to your pet, including:

 We see a lot of "yeasty" dogs throughout the world, but it is especially common in hot and humid environments.

 Big problems arise when the skin, our body's largest natural organ, is nicked or otherwise opened - which allows the fungi to travel inside.

 YEAST: THE UGLY